 Such transactions have fueled criticism that Trump is reaping revenue from foreign governments, even as he controls U.S. foreign policy toward those countries.
 Trump’s company has disclosed few details about the business it does with foreign customers, saying it already reveals more than is required.

-This is direct evidence of the OHM’s violation of the emoluments clause of the Constitution.
+This is direct evidence of Mr. Trump’s violation of the emoluments clause of the Constitution.
 Payments directly to Trump from a foreign leader.
 This is bribery.
 This is corruption.
-The Nazi wannabes in congress who are members of the OHM’s party, representatives of the American people who will not move to impeach this poor, white, excuse for a president, are themselves violating their oaths to preserve and protect the constitution of the United States.
+The Nazi wannabes in congress who are members of Mr. Trump’s party, representatives of the American people who will not move to impeach this poor, white, excuse for a president, are themselves violating their oaths to preserve and protect the constitution of the United States.
 All of them should be impeached, not just their president.
 This is the highest crime committed in the United States in my lifetime.
 That the Republican representatives in congress refuse to act says a lot more about them and their base than they realize.

 If there is some scandal lurking that’s going to derail the Trump administration, I think it’s going to be found by following the money, not by following the Russian bots.